suncoast-devs/handbook/lessons/css-intro/backgrounds.md

 <CodePen>

 background-repeat allows you to specify how the background image is repeated.
-The default value is repeat which, as you saw above, makes the image keep repeating until the whole element background is filled.
+The default value is repeat, which, as you saw above, makes the image keep repeating until the whole element background is filled.
 This isn't what we want in this case (although it might be in some cases, e.g. repeating-background.html).
 Other common and widely supported values are: